Middle Years Programme

 Sciences at ASOY start out general in grade 6 and 7, but begin to be broken down in grade 8 to prepare students for the Diploma Programme.
 Units begin to be more discrete and focused at this point.
 Students study the environment, chemical properties, forces, and more in grade 6 and 7 and build on these in grade 8, leading to Sciences 9 and 10 where units deal more with topics centered on Biology, Physics, and Chemistry.
 This designed progression allows students to be better prepared to choose their Science majors in the Diploma Programme, while still being inquiry based and developing critical thinking skills at the MYP level.

 The Arts at ASOY has two strands: Visual Arts and Music.
-Students in grades 6 to 8 take Music and Visual Arts all year, while students in grades 9 and 10 combine, with half taking a semester of Visual Arts followed by a semester of Music, and the other half a semester of Music followed by a semester of Visual Arts.
-In both classes students work through a range of inquiry-based projects and build upon skills and knowledge from years before to develop a strong foundation in the Arts.
+Students in grades 6 to 10 take both Music and Visual Arts each year, each class taking 1 semester of Visual Arts and 1 semester of Music.
+In both classes, students work through a range of inquiry-based projects and build upon skills and knowledge from years before to develop a strong foundation in the Arts.